MattBrwn/talentXchange/README.md

-**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and header for Log-In/Log-Out/delete-button,  (Logo) and “Sign Up”- button and  “Learn more”-button -> “search results” page.
-Header (for all pages drop-down-menue for search)
+**404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault **homepage** - As a user I want to be able to access the homepage so that I see what the app is about.
+“Sign Up”- button
+**Header** for all pages drop-down-menue for search of talents and for user (Log-In/Log-Out/Edit/Delete).
+Link to Homepage.
 **sign up** - sign up.
-**login** - to be able to log in on the webpage so that I can get back to my account (after sign up was successful) / editing/changing profil.
+**login** - to be able to log in on the webpage so that I can get back to my account (after sign up was successful).
 **search results** - link to show (other) user.
 **user profil**-  (others) with opportunity to send message for request.
-**own profil**-  with button to “save”.
+**own profil**-  with button to “save changes”.
-**profil status**- status (pending/active/denied) of other’s and own requests.
+**request status**- list of requests with status (pending).

 ## Backlog